 |Pool of London, painting by John Wilson Carmichael

-I’m writing Echo in the Wind now, book 2 in the Donet duology (To Tame the Wind was the first).
-Both are Georgian romances set in the 1780’s with ship captain heroes.
+The Donet Trilogy features Georgian romances set in the 1780’s with ship captain heroes.
+(To Tame the Wind is book 1).
 In each of the stories, the captain must adroitly maneuver his ship (one is a schooner and one a brig-sloop) through the traffic on the Thames to moor in the Pool of London.
 That’s the area just downstream from London Bridge where London’s port was originally centered.
 And it was a very busy place because the Port of London was the busiest port in the world!